cmd430/TuneDB/README.md

 The API contains the following 'routes' which produce the example output

-`album/:id` - This returns all info and episodes for a particular album.
+`album/:id` - This returns all info and tracks for a particular album.
 Useful for the "album details" page in your app

 **Example**